 There’s a lot to consider when learning how to recruit Millennials and Gen Z’ers.
 Modern job seekers need a modern approach to recruitment.
 They’re the future and they’ll drive innovation in your business.
 You can’t stay stuck in the past, struggling with outdated hiring methods.
 When crafting your job opening, show the “why” behind your brand to get these job seekers interested.
 The process must be user-friendly to keep them engaged.

 How do you make your process more user-friendly?
 Make it streamlined.
 Digital natives are just as fed up with the current job board/advertising platforms as you are.
 They want the same app-based ease of matching to work as they do for dating, calling an Uber, or finding a MeetUp.

 Pēpəlwərk offers the tools and methodology to enable recruiters to do this.
 Our intelligent skills-matching software and all-in-one recruitment and HR platform streamline the hiring process.
 Employers can match to high-quality candidates and job seekers can find an easy way to get matched with relevant job opportunities.
 Without the torturous resume-based application process!

-To find out more about pēpəlwərk and how we help employers to reach the Talent of the future, check out our employer page and learn how to hire smarter with skills-matching.
-We’re currently offering free job posts for new employers.
+Find out how pēpəlwərk help Employers to reach the Talent of the future.
+Check out our Employer page and learn how to hire smarter with skills-matching.
+We’re currently offering free job posts for new employers!